Jasonzhou97/tp/docs/DeveloperGuide.md

 ### **U8: Edit specific reservations**

 **MSS**
-1. User queries to edit the reservation with valid ID.
+1. User queries to edit the reservation with ID.
-2. If found, system updates the reservation based on the type of edit: <br>
-   &ensp;a.
-Both name and number are edited → PersonListManager updates details in place. <br>
-   &ensp;b.
-Only name is edited → PersonListManager updates name in place. <br>
-   &ensp;c.
-Only number is edited → PersonListManager decrements the counter of the original person and creates a new person &ensp;&ensp; with the updated number. <br>
-System displays all reservations for today and tomorrow with a "Reservation Edited" message.
+2. System displays all reservations for today and tomorrow with a reservation edited message.

 Use case ends.

-Extensions <br>
+**Extensions** <br>
 1a.
-Reservation exists but is not for today or tomorrow. <br>
+Reservation is not for today or tomorrow. <br>
-  1a1.
-System displays all reservations for today and tomorrow with a "Reservation Not Found for Today or Tomorrow" message. <br>
+&ensp; 1a1.
+System displays reservation not found message. <br>
-  1a2.
-Use case ends.
+&ensp; Use case ends.<br>

 1b.
 Reservation ID is invalid. <br>
-  1b1.
-System displays an "Invalid Command" message and provides an example of correct edit usage. <br>
+&ensp; 1b1.
+System displays an invalid command message and provides an example of correct edit usage. <br>
-  1b2.
-Use case ends.
+&ensp; Use case ends. <br>
 ---
 ### **U9: Find a reservation by phone**